-The Speaking test is the only portion of ACCESS for ELLs 2.0 Paper that the Test Administrator scores.
-Anyone who administers the ACCESS for ELLs 2.0 Speaking test must complete the Speaking Scoring Module and the Speaking quiz.
-The purpose of the ACCESS for ELLs 2.0 Speaking Scoring Module is to prepare educators to confidently and accurately rate students' speaking test performances by applying the scoring scale and scoring rules.
+The Speaking test is the only portion of ACCESS for ELLs Paper that the test administrator scores.
+It is imperative to record scores within the Student Response Booklet with a number 2 pencil.

+Anyone who administers the ACCESS for ELLs Paper Speaking test must complete the Speaking Scoring Module and the Speaking quiz.
+The purpose of the ACCESS for ELLs Paper Speaking Scoring Module is to prepare educators to confidently and accurately rate students' speaking test performances by applying the scoring scale and scoring rules.

-Before administering the Speaking test, Test Administrators should adhere to the following procedures:
+Before administering the Speaking test, test administrators should adhere to the following procedures:

-- Complete the Speaking Scoring module and pass the certification quiz. - Read the Test Administrator's Script for Speaking in its entirety and practice navigating the audio as described in the script. - Review all Speaking tasks and model student responses for the Speaking test(s) being administered by listening to audio in its entirety and following along in the Student Test Booklet.
+- Complete the Speaking Scoring modules and pass the certification quiz. - Read the Test Administrator Script for Speaking in its entirety and practice navigating the audio as described in the script. - Review all Speaking tasks and model student responses for the Speaking test(s) being administered by listening to audio in its entirety and following along in the Student Response Booklet.